Carl Froch vs. Mikkel Kessler II: The fight

 Froch had the better of the early rounds with Kessler starting slowly before firing back at Froch in the fourth, fifth and sixth rounds as the fight really came to life.
 Next it was Froch's turn to get the better of the action in some furious exchanges before the pendulum swung back in Kessler's favour as he landed some more big shots of his own as the bout reached its closing stages.
 Both men continued at the high pace they had set with Froch coming on strong in the last round leaving Kessler hanging on as the final bell sounded.
 After the full 12 rounds the three ringside judges had scored a unanimous decision for Froch with scores of 115–113, 116–112 and 118–110 in his favour.
+HBO's Harold Lederman and ESPN's Dan Rafael each scored the bout 117-111 in favor of Froch.
+Sky Sports' Jim Watt had it 116-112 Froch.

 Aftermath

+After two years of inactivity in February 2015, Kessler announced that he was in a "state of retirement" via social media.

 Much like Kessler and Joe Calzaghe, Froch shares a mutual respect with Kessler and the two remain in touch and on good terms since the sharing the ring twice.
 Three time world champion Froch went on to have what turned out to be the two biggest fights of his career against fellow Brit George Groves and was victorious on both the first occasion and the rematch before announcing his retirement with a record of 33–2, the defeat to Kessler in their first fight and the loss to Ward being the only blemishes on his record.
 While Froch's avenged win over Kessler turned out to be the Dane's final fight and the five time world champion retired with a record of 46–3, only tasting defeat against Calzaghe, Ward and Froch.